 Scottsdale’s water supply is a combination of surface water, groundwater and reclaimed water resources.
 Our surface water comes from the Salt and Verde river watersheds through the Salt River Project (SRP) and the Colorado River via the Central Arizona Project (CAP) canal.

 Salt River Project water is treated at the Chaparral Water Treatment Plant, which is located near McDonald Drive and Hayden Road.
 This plant was designed to treat up to 27 million gallons of water per day.
 Colorado River water is treated at the city’s Water Campus in north Scottsdale and can treat up to 70 million gallons of water per day.
 The city’s groundwater supply is provided by 23 active wells located throughout the city.

 There are over 2,000 miles of water pipes and mains that bring water to your home each day, and over 10,000 fire hydrants to ensure your safety.

 Colorado River water also supplements the reclaimed water to provide additional groundwater recharge.
-During 2010, the Department recharged 2.3 billion gallons of water into the groundwater aquifer.
+During 2013, the Division recharged more than 16,000 acre feet of water into the groundwater aquifer.
 All of these methods reduce groundwater pumping and increase groundwater storage resulting in more drinking water for you now and in the future.

-In 2010, approximately 2.3 billion gallons of reclaimed wastewater was sent to 24 local golf courses and the Scottsdale Sports Complex for turf irrigation through the Reclaimed Water Distribution System.
+In 2013, approximately 5.5 million gallons of reclaimed wastewater a day was sent to 23 local golf courses and the Scottsdale Sports Complex for turf irrigation through the Reclaimed Water Distribution System.